 An RI was conducted at the 17,260-acre Range Complex No.1 MRS in 2010.
 During the 2010 RI field activities, 21 miles of instrument-aided reconnaissance was conducted to assess the presence of MEC on the surface within six areas of the FUDS.
 During this effort, no MEC or MD was identified.
 DGM data were also collected in transects totaling 59.41 acres.
 Approximately 160 miles of brush cutting was completed in advance of DGM transect data collection.
 DGM grids totaling 5.17 acres were also located and collected based on the results of the transect anomaly density.
 Within the DGM transect and grid data, 8,474 anomalies were identified, 1,503 of which were intrusively investigated.
 Twelve MEC items and over 1,000 MD items were recovered during the intrusive investigation.
 Of the 12 MEC items found during the intrusive investigation, eight were UXO items and four were fuzed, discarded military munitions.
-MD items recovered at MRS-07 included 37 mm, 75 mm, and 76 mm AP projectiles.
+MD items recovered at MRS-08 were numerous and ranged from 37 mm to 155 mm projectiles.
+Additional information can be viewed below in Table 3.
+No documented MEC has been recovered from within MRS-08.